eejlny/VGAE_SGRACE/README.md

 Currently the variational tests (beta > 0) do not outperform the non-variational (beta = 0)

-Example of anomaly scores with 1-bit precision using the SGRACE accelerator.
+Example of anomaly scores with 1-bit precision using the SGRACE accelerator (blue normal/red abnormal).

 <img width="400" height="300" alt="image" src="https://github.com/user-attachments/assets/6be14681-fdb5-4fbe-8183-998b506e0d67" />